Jelleas/IntroOOP/python/30 Workshop 3/10 Reading.md

-# Welcome to week 3!
+# Welcome to workshop 3!

-This, you'll learn about three ways to store data in your program.
+This week, you'll learn about three ways to store data in your program.

 * Lists, lists and lists.
 * Dictionaries.